-Note that SECA is calculated based on total salary in Line 8 and includes the portion of the pastors Cash Compensation that has been declared as Housing Allowance.
-Also note that Taxable Compensation does include the SECA allowance but excludes the Housing Allowance.
-However, when determining the Health and Retirement contributions to Portico, Total Defined Compensation, Salary plus Housing plus SECA is used.
+Note, please, that SECA is calculated based on total salary in Line 8 and includes the portion of the Pastors Cash Compensation that has been declared a Housing Allowance.
+Also note that

+Taxable Compensation does include the SECA allowance but excludes the Housing Allowance.
+However, when determining the Health and Retirement contributions to Portico, Total Defined Compensation, Salary plus Housing Plus SECA is used.